GNOME/librsvg/devel-docs/api-observability.md

 * "What SVG?" - be careful and explicit about exfiltrating SVG data to the logs.

+* Basic platform stuff?
+Is the platform triple enough?
+Distro ID?

+* Versions of dependencies.

+* Version of librsvg itself.

 Internals of the library:

 * Regular debug tracing.
 We may have options to enable/disable